iuliet716/flash-attention-cuda-from-scratch/docs/08_wmma.md

 Increasing `BR` from 8 to 16 doubles K/V reuse across query rows, approximately halving global-load requests and sectors.

-The larger shared-memory footprint limits residency to two blocks per SM.
+The larger shared memory footprint limits residency to two blocks per SM.
 With four warps per block, theoretical occupancy is 16.7%.

 These changes reflect the combined effect of WMMA, tile geometry, warp mapping, and shared-memory layout.